Much of the overfishing and destructive fishing activities in the region can be attributed to illegal, unreported, and unregulated (IUU) fishing.

 Examples of proposals: citizen science platforms, innovations that promote transparency and accountability

 Apply through the online form here.
 Download the draft application form here.
-Participants will be notified about the status of their application by March 27, 2021.
+Participants will be notified about the status of their application by mid-April 2021.
 Up to 18 teams will be selected for the next phase.

 Reboot Camp (April-May 2021)

 Participants from the 18 teams will be required to attend the project kick-off meeting on April 24, virtual workshops on May 8 and 22, and two one-hour mentorship sessions to enhance their proposed initiatives.
 See Reboot Camp schedule for details.